 This percussion concerto was conducted by David Alan Miller who joins us this morning to tell us how much a Grammy weighs and about their upcoming concert at The Palace in Albany, featuring Ravel’s Bolero, selections from Wagner’s powerful, historic opera Tristan and Isolde, and more.

 It is a big weekend for the Albany Symphony Orchestra.
 One of the greatest pianists alive today, André Watts, takes the stage on January 11th and it will be Symphony Sunday featuring Beethoven on the 12th - both concerts taking place at the Palace Theatre in Albany.

 Maestro David Alan Miller joins us to tell us more.

 One of the greatest pianists alive today, André Watts, will takes the stage with the Albany Symphony Orchestra on January 11 at The Palace in Albany, NY.
 He'll perform the Brahms Second Piano Concerto.

-David Alan Miller speaks with Lin about his career.
+Here, Maestro David Alan Miller speaks with Watts about his life and career.